-For given parameters and forcings, we usually expect a system to converge to a unique steady state, independent of the system’s initial state.
+For given parameters and forcings, many system evolve towards a unique steady state, independent of the system’s initial state.

-But this is not necessarily so.
-If the (steady) state of a system exhibits a particular dependence on history, this is called hysteresis.
+This is not necessarily so.
+If the (steady) state exhibits a particular dependence on history, this is called hysteresis.

-The example considers green algae and cyanobacteria competing for two resources: light and phosphorus.
+The example considers green algae and cyanobacteria competing for light and phosphorus.

 name | unit | description | default |